Frequently Asked Questions

 Causes of back pain

 Back pain can have many causes, ranging from minor to serious.
 The most common causes are muscle strains, herniated discs, arthritis and poor posture.
 Osteoarthritis, spinal stenosis, vertebral fractures and sacroiliac joint dysfunction are other causes of back pain.
+Here are some of the most common causes of back pain, along with additional information about each cause:

 Diagnosis of back pain